PavlidisLab/rdp/docs/customization.md

 # Customize your instance

-RDP relies on a rich set of ontologies to describe taxa, GO terms, organ systems, etc.

-This data is retrieved from various remote locations at startup and updated on a monthly basis.
+Most of the data used by the application is retrieved remotely at startup and subsequently updated on a monthly basis.

-To prevent data from being loaded on startup and recurrently, set the following parameter in the `application.properties` file:
+To prevent data from being loaded on startup and/or recurrently, set the following parameter in the `application.properties` file:

 ```ìni